linstrijdom/GeoHosting-Documentation/docs/src/products/geoserver/guide/quickstart.md

 ## Step 4: Publish Layer

-Now that we've connected to the store, we can proceed to publish a layer.
+With the store in place, it’s time to make your data available as a layer.

-1. From the <span class="ui-page-label">New Layer</span> page, click <span class="ui-generic-label">Publish</span> next to your layer name.
+1. On the <span class="ui-page-label">New Layer</span> page, click <span class="ui-generic-label">Publish</span> next to your layer name.

 2. Fill in the **Name** and **Title** fields.

-3. In the Bounding Boxes section, click <span class="ui-generic-label">Compute from data</span>, then <span class="ui-generic-label">Compute from native bounds</span>.
+3. In Bounding Boxes, click <span class="ui-generic-label">Compute from data</span> and then <span class="ui-generic-label">Compute from native bounds</span>.

-4. Click <span class="ui-generic-label">Apply</span> to save your progress without closing the page.
+4. Click <span class="ui-generic-label">Apply</span> to save without closing the page.

-5. Navigate to the <span class="ui-page-label">Publishing</span> tab.
+5. Open the <span class="ui-page-label">Publishing</span> tab.

-6. Under WMS Settings, set the **Default Style** to your shapefile feature type.
+6. Under WMS Settings, set the **Default Style** to your shapefile.

-7. Click <span class="ui-generic-label">Save</span> to finalize the layer configuration and publish the layer.
+7. Click <span class="ui-generic-label">Save</span> to publish the layer.

 <br>

 <div class="alert alert-note">
   <div class="alert-icon">📝</div>
   <div class="alert-text">
-    While GeoServer allows flexible naming, many external protocols require simple, standard layer names.
+    While GeoServer supports flexible naming, many external systems prefer short, simple layer names.
   </div>
 </div>